a-lexwein/tapestry-utterances/README.md

 To generate the charts.
 Run `runme.R`

-If you're curious, read HP's Grice's [Logic and Conversation](http://lefft.xyz/psycholingAU16/readings/grice1975-logic-and-conversation.pdf), where the Maxims are Conversation are introduced.
+If you're curious, read HP's Grice's [Logic and Conversation](http://lefft.xyz/psycholingAU16/readings/grice1975-logic-and-conversation.pdf), where the Maxims of conversation are introduced.